bharathreddy3468/flipkart_data_scraping/README.md

 Finally dumped the data into flip_data_cleaned.csv file.

-I'll create a ML model using the data and will upload the results.
+I created an ML model using the data and tuned the Hyper parameters using Cross validation and uploaded the final results.